-

 Refer to How to open a company bank account in Thailand for more details.

-Register Your Company in Thailand with Emerhub
+Company Registration in Thailand as a Foreigner with Emerhub

-Our local experts provide end-to-end assistance for establishing your business in Thailand.
-The process usually begins with an initial consultation to understand your needs.
-Based on your goals, our consultant will guide you on the most appropriate structure and handle the entire registration process on your behalf from your company name reservation to document preparation, FBL or BOI applications, and processing work permits and visas..
+Based on your goals, our consultant will guide you on the most appropriate structure and handle the entire registration process on your behalf.
+From your company name reservation to document preparation, FBL or BOI applications, our local experts in Thailand can assist you through every step.

 FAQs About Foreign-owned Company Registration in Thailand